nix-community/nixago/docs/src/plugins/pre-commit.md

 }
 ```

-Cue validates the structure, and the derivation will fail to build if any
-mistakes are found.
-The above configuration will create the following file
+The above configuration will create the following file contents:
-contents:

 ```yaml
 repos: